Britain To Impose New Virus Curbs As WHO Issues Grim Warning - UrduPoint

 Britain To Impose New Virus Curbs As WHO Issues Grim Warning

-The British government will announce fresh steps Tuesday to try and stop a coronavirus surge in England, as the World Health Organization warned that new cases worldwide soared to almost two million last week in a grim new record
+The British government announced fresh steps Tuesday to try and stop a coronavirus surge in England, as the World Health Organization warned that new cases worldwide soared to almost two million last week in a grim new record

-London (APP - UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :The British government will announce fresh steps Tuesday to try and stop a coronavirus surge in England, as the World Health Organization warned that new cases worldwide soared to almost two million last week in a grim new record.
+London, (APP - UrduPoint / Pakistan Point News - 22nd Sep, 2020 ) :The British government announced fresh steps Tuesday to try and stop a coronavirus surge in England, as the World Health Organization warned that new cases worldwide soared to almost two million last week in a grim new record.

 The World Health Organization said 1,998,897 new Covid-19 cases were registered around the world last week -- a six-percent increase over a week earlier.